bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ### Scholarships: 2022 into 2023

-You may think, "well, that list of schools is lovely, but I’m completely broke"!
-Don’t worry, we have you covered–there are numerous scholarship options available for computer science hopefuls, some even covering the cost of thousands of dollars.
+You may think, "well, that list of schools is lovely, but I'm completely broke"!
+Don't worry, we have you covered–there are numerous scholarship options available for computer science hopefuls, some even covering the cost of thousands of dollars.
 Each scholarship has different parameters that need to be met, but scholarships are an excellent way to save yourself money (and escape the hellish void of student loan debt) if you decide to pursue a school-bound course.

 1. [(ISC)2 Graduate Scholarships](https://scholarships360.org/scholarships/search/isc%c2%b2-graduate-scholarship/)
 2. [(ISC)2 Undergraduate Scholarships](https://scholarships360.org/scholarships/search/isc2-undergraduate-scholarships/)